reuk/wayverb/docs_source/context.md

 The project acts as a survey of room acoustics techniques, and related issues regarding practical implementation.
-Rather than designing completely new simulation methods, existing techniques were investigated, compared, and evaluated in terms of their accuracy and performance.
+Rather than designing completely new simulation methods, existing techniques were investigated, compared, and evaluated in terms of their plausibility and performance.
 Then, optimum techniques were chosen and further developed for use in the final program.
 An especially important consideration is the matching of parameters between models.
 For example, all models should produce the same sound energy at a given distance, and should exhibit the same reverb time for a given scene.
 Therefore, the acoustics techniques were chosen so that they produce consistent results.

 Sometimes the models required development beyond the methods presented in the literature in order to become useful.
 An example of this is the waveguide